This plan to protect child safety could put your privacy at risk

 What is end-to-end encryption?

-End-to-end encryption is a security protocol that encodes your communications -- including phone calls, messages, photos and videos -- making it undecipherable to people outside of the conversation.
+End-to-end encryption is security technology that encodes your communications -- including phone calls, messages, photos and videos -- making it undecipherable to people outside of the conversation.

-It's also used for sensitive data, like passwords, financial and health information stored on your devices.
-Encryption also protects your data from being viewed by employees of the company providing the service, as well as government regimes looking to spy on their citizens.
+It's also used for sensitive data, like passwords and financial and health information stored on your devices.
+Encryption protects your data from being viewed by employees of the company providing the service, as well as government regimes looking to spy on their citizens.

-The Department of Defense has explained that it depends on encryption to protect their employees and its sensitive data.
+The Department of Defense has explained that it depends on encryption to protect its employees and sensitive data.

 What is lawful access?